bobbyyy57/Checkmate-Mate/README.md

 ## Project Description
  > ## Phase I
  > **Importance/Interesting**:
  >   * All watching The Queen’s Gambit, out of the list of ideas in the project description, the Chess Game easily caught all of our attention.
 How complex and yet-so simple chess is, the possibilities of what we can do as a team drove us to choose this project.
 Even though each of us have had experience playing chess, the game itself and the world that possess it is so foreign.
-As a team, we saw an opportunity to dive deep into chess and understand its complexities all while applying technical skills we have obtained in class.
+We saw an opportunity to dive deep into chess and understand its complexities all while applying technical skills we have obtained in class.

  > **Languages/Tool**s:
  >   * *C++*